fzliu/fzliu.github.io/_posts/2021-12-23-a-gentle-introduction-to-vector-databases.md

 | 0374332657 | 1998 | Holes                                | Louis Sachar  |
 | ...

 Storing and searching across table-based data such as the one shown above is exactly what relational databases were designed to do.
-In the example above, each row within the database respresents a particular book, while the columns correspond to a particular category of information.
+In the example above, each row within the database represents a particular book, while the columns correspond to a particular category of information.
 When a user looks up book(s) through an online service, they can do so through any of the column names present within the database.
 For example, querying over all results where the author name is Bill Bryson returns all of Bryson's books.

 As the internet grew and evolved, unstructured data (magazine articles, shared photos, short videos, etc.) became increasingly common.
 Unlike structured data, there is no easy way to store the contents of unstructured data within a relational database.
 Imagine, for example, trying to search for similar shoes given a collection of shoe pictures from various angles; this would be impossible in a relational database since understanding shoe style, size, color, etc... purely from the image's raw pixel values is impossible.